Banata

 "A resource type with this slug already exists"

-Slugs must be unique.
-Either use a different slug or delete the existing resource type first.
+Slugs must be unique across your project.
+Either choose a different slug or delete the existing resource type first if it is no longer needed.